How to Finance

 For Japanese Applicants

 IUJ offers scholarships and a loan program for Japanese applicants.
-Those who would like to apply for this scholarship should fill out the “Scholarship Application for Japanese Applicants” and it should be enclosed in your application package with all other admission application documents.
+Those who would like to apply for this scholarship should fill out the “Scholarship” section in the online application.

 – Application for scholarship does not affect IUJ’s consideration of a student’s application for admission.